mwlon/pcodec/example/README.md

 `cargo run --release`.
 This will show the quantile parameters chosen for each dataset and how long it took to compress and decompress.
-The timing benchmarks include time taken to write/read to disk.
 You can see the compressed files in `data/q_compressed_$DEPTH`, where `DEPTH=6` by default.